 - Investors in reviewing target company internal controls of target companies during due diligence in mergers and acquisitions.

-- US wood importers on compliance with Lacey Act and CITES.
+- US and international wood importers on compliance with Lacey Act and CITES.

 - US companies and businesses on US economic sanctions, including as outside counsel to the International Wood Products Association.

 - US companies in audits of defense trade manufacturing and research facilities in the US and abroad under a US Department of State Consent Agreement.

 - US Government contractors on compliance programs and reporting obligations related to various Federal Acquisition Regulation provisions on human trafficking (e.g., FAR 52.222-50, Combatting Trafficking In Persons).